-This article originally appeared on VICE UK.
 Consider the most annoying things in life.
-For the vast majority, "bursting for a piss" is surely up there with "wasps," "offensively slow walkers," and "plugging your phone in overnight and waking up to discover the plug was never on."
-I say the "vast majority" here because for a small minority, desperately needing to urinate is an extremely desirable thing.
+For the vast majority, "bursting for a piss" is surely up there with "wasps", "offensively slow walkers" and "plugging your phone in overnight and waking up to discover the plug was never on".
+I say the "vast majority", here, because for a small minority, desperately needing to urinate is an extremely desirable thing.

-Water sports are nothing new—golden showers and urophagia (drinking urine), for example, are well-documented fetishes.
+Water sports are nothing new – golden showers and urophagia (drinking urine), for example, are well-documented fetishes.
 The difference with omorashi is that the focus is on clothed incontinence.
 There are no known stats on how many people share this kink (which isn’t surprising, considering the fact omorashi isn’t exactly first date chat), but it’s not new either.
-It has its roots in Japanese gameshow-style videos, where contestants compete in urine-holding challenges, but interest in omorashi is certainly not just limited to Japan.
-Australian publication Wet Set Magazine [NSFW] is aimed at girls who "enjoy the thrill" of wetting themselves.
+It has its roots in Japanese gameshow-style videos where contestants compete in urine-holding challenges, but interest in omorashi is certainly not just limited to Japan.
+Australian publication West Set Magazine is aimed at girls who "enjoy the thrill" of wetting themselves.
 The homepage reads: "Our girls are always desperate to go to the toilet, but love to pee in their pants instead!"

-As Isabel had never shared this fetish with a man before, Nick says that by the time they were together, they had "almost convinced ourselves that we had found a potential omorashi partner."
-The pair were afraid to directly mention it to each other, though, and it took a picnic for them to realize they had "finally" found someone to share the fetish with.
+As Isabel had never shared this fetish with a man before, Nick says that by the time they were together, they had "almost convinced ourselves that we had found a potential omorashi partner".
+The pair were afraid to directly mention it to each other, though, and it took a picnic for them to realise they had "finally" found someone to share the fetish with.

 Since the pair only meet a few times a year due to the distance between them, they started to find various ways to incorporate the fetish into their sex life.
 "Often, it’s just as simple as giving her a good, robust tickling," says Nick, "but sometimes we make more of a game out of it."
 One such game included making Isabel laugh at a pub where the pressure on her bladder was unbearable.
 He fondly recalls: "She doubled over with laughter to the point where she lost control."